LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-Playbook.md

 1. Complete short activities created by the LaunchCode Impact team.
 1. Provide reminders for upcoming due dates.
 1. Give a teaser for what code skills come next.
+1. Staff stand-up:
-1. Staff stand-up - Touch base with the TFs to collect feedback about the lesson, review grading procedures, discuss specific students or concerns, etc. This should be done only AFTER all the students have left.
+   * Touch base with the TFs to collect feedback about the lesson, review grading procedures, discuss specific students or concerns, etc.
+   * This should be done only AFTER all the students have left.

-## Class Timeline for **CodeCamp** Students
+## Class Timeline for **Full-Time** Students
 Each class follows the same general format:

 ### Prep Work Time, Independent Time (3 hours)
 1. Announcements and regular pep-talks (~15 min)
-   1. Due dates
-   1. Daily Objectives
-   1. Any CEM messages
+   1. Lesson pages will provide some noteworthy announcements
 1. 2.5-3 hours for students to independently complete the lesson's
    1. Reading
    1. Concept checks
    1. Exercises
 1. Usually before lunch break
 1. Recommend checking in with students to gauge progress
+1. Goal is to complete all prep work during class

-### Full Group Time, Instructor Led (45 - 60 minutes)
+### Full Group Time, Instructor Led (45 - 90 minutes)
 1. Primary Instruction - includes one or more of the following:
    1. Topic review with live coding examples and/or lesson notes
    1. Exercise or Concept Check review